 POS claims submitted by the end of the day on Thursday typically appear as adjudicated/pended on the provider's remittance advice (RA) the following Tuesday.
-Payments are made to the provider based upon LDH payment guidelines.
+Payments are made to the provider based upon the Louisiana Department of Health' (LDH) payment guidelines.
 Paper claims are processed for adjudication within 10 to 30 days.